One of the most important factors in how your website ranks is the speed in which the site downloads to your computer or

 Today, more people search the web on their mobile devices compared to using computers.
 Google has responded by emphasizing a mobile-first approach in their search ranking system.
 The result is that the download speed is an even more important factor in terms of having your site ranked.
 A poor download speed for mobile devices, even if the speed is sufficient for computers, will still knock down the search rankings which affect your site.

-If you are using SEO as part of your marketing efforts, then the download speed is a vital part of this marketing strategy.
+If you are using SEO as part of your digital marketing efforts, then the download speed is a vital part of this marketing strategy.
 Even if you manage to keep more people at your site despite the poor download speed, fewer people will even know your site exists because of how it affect the page ranking.

 Google ranks sites on their search result pages based on authority, relevancy, and overall quality.
 A poor download speed affects the quality of your site.
 This means that Google will drop it lower on the search rankings list even if all the other factors are quite positive.